-Safeguarding is at the heart of everything we do here at St Albans Girls' School.
+Safeguarding is intrinsic to everything we do here at St Albans Girls' School.
 It is of paramount importance that all our students are safe, well cared for and are happy learners.

 We make sure St Albans Girls' School is a safe and secure place for all our students by: